bchiud/PeerAssessment2/storm.md

 # Results

-Our analyses show the following:
+Our analysis shows the following:

 1. Across the United States, which types of events are most harmful with respect to population health?